 There exist many integration formulae.
-In numerical mathematics their purpose is to express the value of a quantity q at timepoint t{k+1} with the values of the quantity and its first derivative \dot{q} at past timepoints and t{k+1} (the latter is used only in implicit formulae).
+In numerical mathematics their purpose is to express the value of a quantity q at timepoint t{k+1} with the values of the quantity at past timepoints and values of its first derivative q at past timepoints and t{k+1} (the latter timepoint is used only in implicit formulae).
 The following ansatz can be used for expressing an arbitrary integration formula.